 The amount of cash, federal funds sold and interest-bearing deposits with the Federal Reserve Bank carried by the Company is a function of the availability of funds presented to other institutions for clearing, and the Company's requirements for liquidity, operating cash and reserves, available yields and interest rate sensitivity management.
 Balances of these items can fluctuate widely based on these various factors.
-The aggregate of cash and due from banks, interest-bearing deposits with banks and federal funds sold increased \$433.9 million from December 31, 2020 to December 31, 2021.
-The increase was primarily related to the increase in deposits from PPP and other government stimulus payments.
+The aggregate of cash and due from banks and interest-bearing deposits with banks increased by \$1.1 billion, or 54.7%, to \$3.2 billion, from December 31, 2021 to December 31, 2022.
+The increase was primarily related to the return of deposits from off-balance sheet sweep accounts related to the Company's year-end sweep program, which was partially off-set by the purchase of higher yielding bonds described below.